-See "About automatic virtual machine selection for NetBackup for VMware" on page 86.
+See "About automatic virtual machine selection for NetBackup for VMware" on page 87.

-Virtual machine host names and display names must be unique in a master server's policies
+Virtual machine host names and display names should be unique if VMs are selected manually in the policy

 Certain VMware environments do not require unique names for virtual machines.
 For instance, virtual machines within a vCenter server can have the same host or display names as virtual machines in another vCenter server.
 The same is true of datacenters, which are logical groupings of virtual resources within a vCenter server.
 Virtual machine host names or display names must be unique within a datacenter.
 They do not need to be unique between two datacenters on the same vCenter.
-A virtual machine named VM1 can exist in datacenter A. Another virtual machine (also named VM1) can exist in datacenter B. on the same vCenter server.
+A virtual machine named VM1 can exist in datacenter A. Another virtual machine (also named VM1) can exist in datacenter B, on the same vCenter server.
+Identically named virtual machines can present a problem for any policies that are configured as follows: